cylc/cylc-doc/src/user-guide/task-implementation/job-submission.rst

 restart are automatically polled to determine what happened to them while the workflow was down.

-By default, regular polling also takes place every 15 minutes whilst a job is submitted or running.
+By default, regular polling also takes place every 15 minutes while a job is submitted or running.
 The default polling intervals can be overridden in the global configuration: